milos-pujic/cypress-cucumber-e2e-tests/README.md

       - password: `cypress-sorry`
 4. Execute Tests in parallel using Local Restful Booker Platform and Local Sorry Cypress.

-Progress and results can be followed on Sorry-Cypress Dashboard `http://localhost:8080` under runs named `chrome_YYYY-MM-DD_HH:MM`.
+Progress and results can be followed on Sorry-Cypress Dashboard `http://localhost:8080` under run named `chrome_YYYY-MM-DD_HH:MM`.